jaspector

 8:00 a.m. to 5:00 p.m., Monday through Friday

-Typical inspection sequence: Application review, permit issuance, trade inspections as applicable, final inspection, then Certificate of Occupancy.
+Typical sequence: Application review, permit issuance, trade inspections as applicable, final inspection, then Certificate of Occupancy.
 For electrical work: rough work must not be concealed before inspection, final inspection papers reviewed, Certificate of Inspection issued if compliant.

-Do I need a building permit in Brady, TX?
+01 Do I need a building permit in Brady, TX?

 Brady requires permits for new construction, additions, remodels, plumbing, electrical, mechanical, fences, signs, irrigation, pools, demolition, and related work.
 City code separately requires electrical permits before installation or alteration of electrical wiring or equipment in the city (except for narrow exemption noted below).

-How much does a building permit cost in Brady, TX?
+02 How much does a building permit cost in Brady, TX?

+Building permit fees in Brady, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $220 residential new single-family; $50 commercial/multi-family plan review; $76.92 commercial/multi-family inspection; $50 minimum for most trade permits; $40 lawn irrigation.
 Fees are calculated as: Residential: minimum fee plus $0.05 per square foot.
 Commercial and multi-family: valuation-based plan-review and inspection fees (valuation = greater of declared value or ICC Building Valuation Data table)..
 Plan check fee: $50 residential plan-review fee.
 Commercial and multi-family plan review charged by valuation..

-How do I apply for a building permit in Brady, TX?
+03 How do I apply for a building permit in Brady, TX?

-1. Select the appropriate city application form: Residential or Commercial Construction Permit.
+To apply for a building permit in Brady, TX, follow these steps: 1.
+Select the appropriate city application form: Residential or Commercial Construction Permit.
 2. Complete the application with project address, description, valuation, square footage, owner information, and contractor/license information.
 3. Attach required construction documents for the work type (site plan, dimensions, structure locations, property lines, easements, north arrow, street names, material information, etc.).
 Residential form includes document instructions for accessory buildings, additions, carports, demolition, driveway cuts, fences, pools, and other work.
 4. If the site is in the 100-year floodplain, attach a Certificate of Elevation from a licensed surveyor.
 5. Submit the completed application to the city by email to lalsop@bradytx.us or directly to city offices, and pay applicable permit and review fees.
 6. City staff reviews the submittal for completeness and code compliance.
 7. City issues the permit.
 8. Complete required inspections.
 All permits require final inspection.
 9. City issues Certificate of Occupancy before occupancy is allowed.

-What work is exempt from building permits in Brady, TX?
+04 What work is exempt from building permits in Brady, TX?

-How do I schedule a building inspection in Brady, TX?
+05 How do I schedule a building inspection in Brady, TX?

-Inspections can be scheduled via: Code Enforcement: (325) 597-2244 Ext.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Brady, TX via: Code Enforcement: (325) 597-2244 Ext.
 201. Electrical contractor must notify electrical inspector within 24 hours after work completion (excluding Sundays and legal holidays) that job is ready for inspection..

-Other cities in McCulloch County
+Other jurisdictions in McCulloch County.

-View all McCulloch County jurisdictions →
+All McCulloch County jurisdictions →